apache/amoro-site/arctic-site/content/quickstart/setup.md

 ## Setup from binary release

-If it is not convenient to install Docker and related tools, you can also deploy the Arctic demo cluster directly through the Arctic release package.
+If it is not convenient to install Docker and related tools, you can also deploy the Amoro demo cluster directly through the Amoro release package.

 ### Requirements